metosin/reitit/doc/coercion/coercion.md

 `reitit.coercion/Coercion` is a protocol defining how types are defined, coerced and inventoried.

-Reitit has the following coercion modules:
+Reitit ships with the following coercion modules:

 * `reitit.coercion.schema/coercion` for [plumatic schema](https://github.com/plumatic/schema).
 * `reitit.coercion.spec/coercion` for both [clojure.spec](https://clojure.org/about/spec) and [data-specs](https://github.com/metosin/spec-tools#data-specs).

 Coercion can be attached to route data under `:coercion` key.
-There can be multiple `Coercion` implementation into a single router, normal [scoping rules](../basics/route_data.html#nested-route-data) apply.
+There can be multiple `Coercion` implementations within a single router, normal [scoping rules](../basics/route_data.html#nested-route-data) apply.

 ## Defining parameters

 Route parameters can be defined via route data `:parameters`.
 It has keys for different type of parameters: `:query`, `:body`, `:form`, `:header` and `:path`.
-Syntax for the actual parameters is defined by the `Coercion`.
+Syntax for the actual parameters depends on the `Coercion` implementation.

-Here's the example with Schema path-parameters:
+Example with Schema path-parameters:

 ```clj
 (require '[reitit.coercion.schema])